pcdshub/pcdsdevices/docs/source/upcoming_release_notes/923-Add_script_for_generating_ophyd_classes.rst

 Features
 --------
 - Adds a new script, make_ophyd_device.py, that helps with autogeneration of an ophyd device class from an IOC db file.
+Includes a helper script.

 Device Updates
 --------------